One of the talks that I give is staying close to your kids as they get older.

 Ongoing Dialogue converts knowledge so much better than any other kind of teaching strategy.

-This means that if both you and your kids and students engage in the dialogue, and you guide the dialogue using the right strategy, your kids have a significantly greater chance of retaining what they need to know.
+This means that if both you and your kids engage in the dialogue, and you guide the dialogue using the right strategy, your kids have a significantly greater chance of retaining what they need to know.

-In the case of kids and social media, this means that they will be balanced, safe, wise, and kind and that they will learn how to be change-makers and leaders online.
+In the case of kids and social media, this means that they will be balanced, safe, wise, and kind online and that they will learn how to be change-makers and leaders online.

 Your Ongoing Dialogue even "houses" the opportunities for trial and error and your consequence systems.